Baltimore Reads:

 Jessica Fink

-Jessica Fink, Executive Director, the New Jewish Library
+Jessica Fink, Executive Director, The Jewish Library of Baltimore

 Barak Hermann, CEO, JCC